-Research participation (optional) 5% reweight of final exam
+Research participation (optional) 5% reweight of final exam PeerWise Multiple Choice Questions (optional) 5% reweight of final exam

 Avenue Quizzes (40%)

 There are 10 weekly online Avenue Quizzes during the semester which will cover material from the assigned Web Modules AND assigned readings from the Textbook or Journal articles.
 For example, Quiz 1 will contain material covered from the Research Methods 1 & 2 Web Modules and the Textbook Chapter 2 reading.
 Each Quiz is "open book" and you may collaborate with your peers but you may NOT post questions.
 Avenue Quizzes are an opportunity to assess and consolidate your knowledge of the week's content in preparation for the Final Exam where you will be working independently and without access to supporting resources.